vinjn/vinjn.github.io_/_posts/2013-06-26-book-review-cinder-creative-coding-cookbook.md

 - How it works
 - There's more...

-*How it works* explains Cinder knowledge in detail, *There's more...* leads you to other chapters, important websites and even similar implementations from other creative frameworks such as *Processing* and *openFrameworks*.
-It makes me believe the authors are really the expert in this industry.
+**How it works** explains Cinder knowledge in detail, **There's more...** leads you to other chapters, important websites and even similar implementations from other creative frameworks such as **Processing** and **openFrameworks**.
+It makes me believe the authors are really the experts in this industry.

+Since each chapter is stand alone, you can read as you wish.
+If extra knowledge is required to better understand the content, you can find them in **There's more...**.

 The final chapter [is offerd](http://www.packtpub.com/sites/default/files/downloads/Integrating_with_Bullet_Physics.pdf) free of charge, so you are welcome to have a taste of creative coding.

+If you want to learn Cinder, I would definitely recommend it as your best choice.